ojeda-e/ojeda-e.github.io/_posts/2022-07-07-Running-tests-with-tox.md

 `tox.ini` file in the root of the project.
 The second one is by adding a `tool.tox` section in the `pyproject.toml` configuration file.
 The third one is by adding a `setup.cfg` file.
-The first one is my preferred way because it is nicely condensed in a single file and the design of `tox` makes this config file very easy to read.
+The first one is my preferred way because it is nicely condensed into a single file and the design of `tox` makes this config file very easy to read.

 A minimal example that illustrates how to configure a `tox.ini` file to create